(The Daniel O’Connell Memorial Bench)

 Intersection of Atwood, Bulkley & Harrison Streets, Sausalito CA 94965

-To Get There: Walk up Princess St. from Bridgeway, turn left on Bulkley (or follow the steps that cut the corner from Princess to Bulkley) and continue up the winding street.
+To Get to Poet’s Corner: Walk up Princess St. from Bridgeway, turn left on Bulkley (or follow the steps that cut the corner from Princess to Bulkley) and continue up the winding street.
 After a few twists and turns the O’Connell Bench will be on your right.

 This one has a sad story behind it, but offers us a quiet place to think about its message and a reminder of how good friends can preserve someone’s memory for over 100 years.

 Daniel O’Connell was an Irish writer and poet who worked for the San Francisco Chronicle in the late 1800’s.
 He is remembered most as one of the founders of the Bohemian Club, which in 1872 was home to authors, composers and journalists but within a generation was taken over by wealthy business leaders and powerful politicians, a group that after 125 years still controls the Club today.
 O’Connell was a grand-nephew of the 18th century Irish patriot of the same name, and his writer friends included Bret Harte and Mark Twain.

 O’Connell lived in Sausalito, on the first block of Cazneau St. a few blocks up the hill from the new Fire and Police buildings, with his wife and seven children.
-From all accounts he was both a respected writer and a likable guy.
+From all accounts he was both a respected writer (including poetry, hence “Poet’s Corner”) and a likable guy.

 In 1899, at the age of 50, O’Connell caught a cold that turned into pneumonia and he died.
 How many of us have been diagnosed with a pneumonia of some kind in this modern age?
 It’s happened to me twice.
 Reminds us how much tougher things were 100 years ago.